-The municipality plays a key role in the development and planning of a municipality.
-It is important for you to know about what goes into spatial planning to be able to plan better for your land.
+The municipality plays a key role in the development and planning of a municipality. it is important for you to be aware and know about what goes into spatial planning to be able to think and plan better for your land.